Last updated on December 6th, 2019 at 12:14 pm

 Several environmental organizations call Phoenix home, including Arizona Forward and Environment Arizona Research and Policy Center.
 These organizations aim to preserve and improve the health of the surrounding deserts, waterways, and forests.
 Protected areas like Watson Woods and the Hassayampa River Preserve ensure survival of native plants and animals.

-Translation for conservation is too little known, as it is essential if we are to effectively work on our planet’s condition.
+Translation for conservation is too little known, and is essential if we are to effectively work on our planet’s condition.
 Products, techniques, and technology are much more easily shared if language barriers can be overcome through professional translation work.
 Taking advantage of Phoenix’s 300+ days of sun per year, Environment Arizona is working toward the goal of making Phoenix 100% energy-renewable.
 By working with local organizations and committees, they are carrying out initiatives like laying down miles of solar panels and reducing energy waste and pollution.
 Translation for environmental conservation combines with translation for the sciences, natural resources management (like mining), and medical translation to help these various disciplines contribute to the worldwide conservation effort.

 Join Phoenix’s Future